MethodsAndPractices/vsteam/.docs/Remove-VsteamWorkItemState.md

 ## Description

 Each WorkItem type in each process template has a set of possible states.
 Items may have system-defined states and/or custom (user-defined) states.
 This command removes custom states.
-Note that system states, cannot be removed but can be hidden.
+Note that system states cannot be removed but can be hidden.

 ## EXAMPLES